Saturday December 6

 Black Box Theater, Studio Complex

 With Chamber Music America, Kaatsbaan presents an evening of jazz performed by Rising Star jazz vocalist (DownBeat’s Critic’s Poll) Aimée Allen with François Moutin (bass), Tony Romano (guitar), and Kenn Salters (drums).
-In addtion to playing standards and bossa nova, the quartet will perform original songs by Allen, who is also an accomplished composer.
+In addition to playing standards and bossa nova, the quartet will perform original songs by Allen, who is also an accomplished composer.

 A fully fledged composer, lyricist and vocalist, her ideas are filled with depth and meaning, and her lyrics profoundly unique.